ChenWu98/unified-generative-zoo/README.md

-# A Unified Interface for Guiding Generative Models <br> (2D/3D GANs, Diffusion Models, and Their Variants)
+# A Unified Interface for Guiding Generative Models (2D/3D GANs, Diffusion Models, and Their Variants)

 Official PyTorch implementation of (**Section 4.3** of) our paper <br>
 **Unifying Diffusion Models' Latent Space, with Applications to CycleDiffusion and Guidance** <br>